arhamzubair00/Clarity_app/README.md

 ## Extra features

 - Entire User logic with authentication done with [DEVISE](https://github.com/heartcombo/devise)
-- Photo attachment using [Cloudinary](https://cloudinary.com/) as active_storage for Users, Places and Events

 - AJAX for Reviews
 - Webpack and Action Cable for Live Chat in Groups